pythonInRelay/debian-10.1-dell-xps-9560/README.md

 # My Laptop Specs

-* CPU: Intel® Core™ i5-7300HQ CPU @ 2.50GHz × 4
+* CPU: Intel® Core™ i5-7300HQ Quad Core CPU @ 2.50GHz
-* RAM: 16GB DDR4 Kingston HyperX *(replaced the Hynix RAM)
+* RAM: 16GB DDR4 Kingston HyperX *(replaced the standard 8GB Hynix RAM)*
 * HDD: SK Hynix 256GB Nvme SSD
 * GFX: Nvidia GTX 1050
-* WLAN: Intel AC 9260 *(I ditched the Broadcom Killer Wireless immediately)
+* WLAN: Intel AC 9260 *(I ditched the Broadcom Killer Wireless immediately)*
-* PANEL: 4K 3840x2160 Touchscreen
+* PANEL: 4K 3840x2160 Glossy Touchscreen

 # Pre-Installation Requirements

-If it somehow wasn't obvious.
-You'll need to change a few BIOS settings on your Dell.
+If it somehow wasn't obvious, you'll need to change a few BIOS settings on your Dell.
 Firstly, make sure your BIOS is updated to the latest version.
 You can do this on Windows 10 using the [SupportAssist app](https://www.dell.com/support/contents/us/en/04/article/product-support/self-support-knowledgebase/software-and-downloads/SupportAssist) which can be downloaded from the Windows Store (run a full check and install updates).
 You can also update the BIOS from Dell's site [here](https://www.dell.com/support/home/us/en/04/drivers/driversdetails?driverid=yf1g0&lwp=rt).
 Make sure to double check that you're installing the latest BIOS version.

 The BIOS settings we need to change are: